This week’s emphasis is on the “D” for Development as we go through another round of ARMED aspects of Advancement.

 But that’s not the way it necessarily is.

 Here’s a personal example.
-Our youngest graduated from college five years ago.
+Our youngest graduated from college six years ago.
 For ten years, the college expenses of our three children were at the top of the “things on our family’s mind” list.
 We’ve had some great blessings financially, which has allowed us be a little more generous over the past few years.
 Several years ago, we received the regular appeal letter from our church, which said, “We realize that these are difficult times, but if you’ve been blessed, please consider giving a little more than last year so that we may continue the necessary work of our mission.”
 We were asked!
 But notice the wording: “Consider giving a little more.”
 I would contend that if people are asked to give a little, then, since Scripture says “Ask and it will be given to you,” the church got what they asked for…a little more.

 But no one gave us a phone call to ask to speak with us about increasing the amount we give.
 I’m one of those who recommend not asking individuals engaged with the mission of the organization for specific amounts (since you shoot yourself in the foot either way – you could ask for too much and be laughed at or ask for too little and be told they could have given more), but I do advocate a personal ask over a written one if you really want to increase gift amounts.

 By the way, you may ask why they hired 6 people in 2016.
 I would suspect it was to lay the groundwork (the silent phase) of the $100 million capital campaign that was announced on December 1, 2017.
-This year, my wife and I received a letter from the school asking us to participate.
+Last year, my wife and I received a letter from the school asking us to participate.
 “Our participation is vital,” noted the letter…and NOT ONCE did the letter say “Thank you.”
 Guess where the appeal went.

 When I was in a position where I had to make “the ask,” I asked the donor to “prayerfully discern” their gift, since it is something that is between them and their conscience, which is the voice of God, the giver of all good gifts.
 Using the example of the college, their phonathon volunteers (from a Catholic college) have never asked me to prayerfully discern the amount I’d like to give.
 After the “yes” is received, the volunteer’s response is usually, “Great!
 How much would you like to give?”
 Many will usually say $10 (or some other incredibly low amount), and the volunteer will thank them, rather than risking any contribution at all by trying to increase the amount.